Mqlvin/space-game/README.md

 ### Game preview - example gameplay.
 ![Example Image](https://raw.githubusercontent.com/Mqlvin/space-game/master/assets/space-game-example.png)

-**Note:** The script is unfinished.
-After making the framework for the game I realised I'm not script-writer.
-Maybe one day I'll come back with some inspiration 🥲
+**Note:** The script has not been started.
+After making the framework for the game I realised I'm no script-writer.
+Maybe I'll be back one day with some inspiration 🥲